-- Tank Inlet & Outlet line can be supported either from the tank shell or Tank foundation.
+- The tank Inlet & Outlet line can be supported either from the tank shell or the Tank foundation.
 If the support is taken from the tank foundation, this information shall be sent to the Civil department during the initial stage of the project & to the Tank vendor for providing vessel cleat.

-- Spring support or Teflon pad may be introduced as first support from the tank as per stress analysis based on tank settlement.
+- Spring support or a Teflon pad may be introduced as the first support from the tank as per stress analysis based on tank settlement.

 - Keep the first support from the tank as far as possible.
 Group the lines for combined support.